Real-time Free-view Human Rendering from Sparse-view RGB Videos using Double Unprojected Textures: Discussion

 \section{Discussion}

-\textbf{Limitations.} Although the proposed method, DUT, achieves unprecedented rendering quality, speed, and robustness for sparse human capture and free-view rendering, there are remaining challenges opening up directions for future work.
-First, our method cannot handle extremely loose cloth, like skirts.
-Here, recent advances in cloth simulation ~\cite{grigorev2022hood, kair2024neuralclothsim} combined with our rendering paradigm might be a promising solution.
-Second, our model relies on reasonable motion capture results as inputs.
-Here, deeply entangling the motion capture component with the rendering task can offer a potential solution.
+\textbf{Limitations.} Although the proposed method achieves unprecedented rendering quality, speed, and robustness for sparse human capture and free-view rendering, there are remaining challenges opening up directions for future work.
+First, our method can not maintain the rigidity of the fingers.
+We can improve finger geometry by removing deformations on hands~\cite{shetty2024holoported} or estimating global hand translations.
+Second, our method inherits the limitation of template-based methods~\cite{habermann2021real,remelli2022drivable,shetty2024holoported} in that it is hard to handle topological changes, like unzipping a jacket.
 Third, the deformation model relies on scans or point-clouds for supervision, which require time-consuming per-frame reconstruction.
 Involving silhouette supervision~\cite{habermann2021real} or foundational depth priors~\cite{depthanything} may alleviate the need for this step. \textbf{Conclusion.} Creating immersive and photorealistic renderings of real humans from sparse sensing data is of enormous importance as it has the potential to revolutionize the way of remote communication.
 In this work, we take a step towards high-performance, robust, and photoreal human rendering from sparse inputs, which clearly outperforms the previous state of the art in all aspects.
 At the core, our design deeply disentangles coarse geometric deformation and appearance prediction in a two stage process, which entirely operates in 2D texture space such that efficient parameter regression is possible at every stage.
 For the future, we envision capturing more complex type of apparels, integrating motion estimation as part of the task, and reducing dense camera setups for training to solely sparse camera configurations.

+\textbf{Acknowledgements} This project was supported by the Saarbr\"ucken Research Center for Visual Computing, Interaction and AI, as well as the DFG's Research Training Group on “Neuroexplicit Models of Language, Vision, and Action” (GRK 2853/1).

 { }